High Museum of Art Camps: Frequently Asked Questions

 Will activity spaces be sanitized?

-Classrooms will be sanitized daily, and instructors and staff will have disinfectant wipes in each classroom for sanitizing high-touch areas throughout the day.
+Classrooms will be cleaned daily, and instructors and staff will have supplies in each classroom for cleaning high-touch areas throughout the day.

 How will drop-off and pickup work?